Toll Free

 Q: Should I leave my fishing light on all night?

-A: No, you should not leave your fishing light on all night.
+A: You should not leave your fishing light on all night.
 Fish are attracted to lights, but may become disoriented or stressed if the light is on for too long.
 It is a good idea to turn the light off periodically throughout the night, as well as in the early morning.

 Q: How far away should my light be?